 Conclusion

-Car accident cases involve several challenges that slow down the process and complicate claims.
+Car crash cases involve several challenges that slow down the process and complicate claims.
 Disputed liability, lack of evidence, insurance company strategies, and severe injuries create obstacles that demand careful attention.
 Multiple parties, pre-existing conditions, and missed deadlines further increase legal difficulties.
 Recognizing these factors helps victims prepare for the legal process and avoid common pitfalls.